Atelfo/Atelfo.github.io/_posts/2025-12-07-going-direct.md

 4. Distribute those medicines through the self-pay franchise, and compound franchise value
 5. Repeat

 Ricks describes a 'rich get richer' scenario where the success of the current franchise funds bets that are too expensive or risky for peers.
-One type of bet are _"moonshots"_ (Rick's mentions a potential preventative Alzheimer's therapy).
+One type of bet are _"moonshots"_ (Ricks mentions a potential preventative Alzheimer's therapy).
 The other way to leverage their capital advantage is by parallelizing clinical trials — running all necessary studies at once rather than sequentially:

 > "I think we do three things better than others.
 One we talked about already, which is **cycle time**.
 It's a basic concept, but if you can make software faster than someone else, you're going to win.
 And the same in the drug business....
 Often we do serial clinical trials and by the end of the product lifestyle you get the final indication. **We're trying to stack them all into the beginning, so that's expensive, but we're in a position to do that.
 It's not risky actually.**"